-- Power Demand: Assumptions have been made about the distribution of load in each country proportional to population and GDP that may not reflect local circumstances.
+Energy demand distribution within countries: Assumptions have been made about the distribution of demand in each country proportional to population and GDP that may not reflect local circumstances.
 Openly available data on load time series may not correspond to the true vertical load and is not spatially disaggregated; assuming, as we have done, that the load time series shape is the same at each node within each country ignores local differences.

 Currently installed renewable capacities: Information on existing wind, solar and small hydro, geothermal, marine and biomass power plants are excluded from the dataset because of a lack of data availability in many countries.
 Approximate distributions of wind and solar plants in each country can be generated that are proportional to the capacity factor at each location.

 Hydro-electric power plants: The database of hydro-electric power plants does not include plant-specific energy storage information, so that blanket values based on country storage totals have been used.
 Inflow time series are based on country-wide approximations, ignoring local topography and basin drainage; in principle a full hydrological model should be used.